Moraine Lake's turquoise waters surrounded by mountains

 There sure are!
 Aside from taking public or private transportation, there is always pedal power, hiking, or staying at the lake itself.

-Is Moraine Lake Lodge Closed?
+Stay at Moraine Lake Lodge

 If you’re hiring a car at the Calgary Airport to get to Banff, expect around a 3-hour drive to the lodge.
 If you’re already in Banff, it’s around a 1-hour trip.